sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-remoteassistance-exe.md

 The Microsoft-Windows-RemoteAssistance-Exe component enables a user with a computer problem to receive assistance from another person who is located elsewhere.
 The helper can be a friend or a support professional.
 In the corporate environment, the helper is usually an employee receiving help from the corporate IT helpdesk.
 In the home environment, the user is often receiving help from a friend or a family member who is a power user and is remotely located.

-To enable remote assistance, you must configure the Windows® Firewall.
+To enable remote assistance, you must configure the Windows Firewall.
 Use the [FirstLogonCommands](microsoft-windows-shell-setupfirstlogoncommands.md) setting to create a command that configures Windows Firewall.
 Use `Netsh` to enable Remote Assistance.
 For example,

 **netsh advfirewall firewall set rule group="Remote Assistance" new enable=yes**